bobsgame/okgame/README.md

 OPEN SOURCE

-FREE AS IN NIGGER (No race or ethnicity implied!)

-FREE AS IN REAL ESTATE

 **ok** is a multiplayer puzzle game- but not just any puzzle game, **EVERY puzzle game!** It's a build-your-own puzzle game with a puzzle game creator where YOU define all the rules to your own custom game!

 More than that, great care has been made to ensure that **ok** is the *best* version of every puzzle game.
 I went through every puzzle game forum and wiki I could find and made sure to implement every detail and feature required by tournament level hardcore players.
 It has wall kicks, floor kicks, spin kicks, T-spins, adjustable timing, powerups, you name it.
 All of these features apply to all the games however you want, making it the best version of every game!